-Funding Information.
-In 2010-2011, undergraduate and graduate/professional students borrowed an estimated \$104.0 billion through the FFEL and DL programs, according to The College Board.
-Almost \$46.1 billion was provided to Federal Unsubsidized Stafford Loan recipients.
-Subsidized Ioan borrowers received about \$39.7 billion, and PLUS borrowers received more than \$17.1 billion.
+In 2011-2012, undergraduate and graduate/professional students borrowed an estimated \$104.0 billion through the FFEL and DL programs, according to The College Board (see Figure 10).
+Almost \$46.0 billion was provided to Federal Unsubsidized Stafford Loan recipients.
+Subsidized loan borrowers received about \$40.0 billion, and PLUS borrowers received more than \$18.2 billion.